aellonk/aellonk.github.io/_posts/2017-11-30-cli_gem_to_find_adventures.markdown

 It is a placeholder so if the webpage doesn't contain some of that information when scraping it won't break the program.

 Problem solving is my favorite part of coding so even though I got stuck here and there throughout the project, I embraced those times.
 I used the recommended resources and a lot of Stack Overflow to try many possible solutions until one worked.
 I'm looking forward to the constructive feedback.
-In case you want to check out the gem on github the repo is located [here](https://github.com/aellonk/adventures).
+In case you want to check out the gem on github the repo is located [here](https://github.com/aellonk/adventures), and a demo of the gem is [here](https://vimeo.com/245310033).